 I also work in modeling the mechanisms of development, treatment, and spread of other pathologies.
 Additionally, I am interested in constructing robust computational methods to efficiently and accurately solve my models in clinically-relevant times.

-Thanks to a "la Caixa" Foundation Postdoctoral Junior Leader Fellowship, I am currently working at the Medical Physics and Biomathematics Group of the Health Research Institute of Santiago de Compostela in Spain, but I am also a postdoctoral research affiliate at the Center for Computational Oncology at the Oden Institute in The University of Texas at Austin.
+Thanks to a Ramón y Cajal Fellowship from the Spanish Ministry of Science, Innovation, and Universities, I am currently working at the Group of Numerical Methods in Engineering in the Department of Mathematics of the University of A Coruña in Spain.
+Additionally, I am a research affiliate at the Center for Computational Oncology at the Oden Institute in The University of Texas at Austin.

 Check out my research below and feel free to contact me if you are interested in discussing my work or any of the topics in this webpage.
 I am always open to new collaborations, delivering academic and popular science talks, or having a drink to talk science and else.